-- (A) Defeasance of 7.375% notes and related reduction in interest expense. - (B) Cash and short-term investments used to defease 7.375% notes and related reduction in investment income.
-Also interest on short-term borrowings required to defease debt as of the beginning of the period, at appropriate short-term rates. - (C) Tax effect of pro forma adjustments. - (D) Effect of the Transactions, net of estimated expenses of \$8.0 million, on Stockholders' Equity.
+- (A) Retirement of approximately \$32 million principal amount of 7.375% notes, related reduction in interest expense, and reclassification of remaining principal amount of the notes to long-term debt. - (B) Cash used to retire 7.375% notes and related reduction in investment income. - (C) Tax effect of pro forma adjustments. - (D) Effect of the Transactions, net of estimated expenses of \$8.0 million, on Stockholders' Equity.